zzhangjii/learning-library/workshops/goldengate/README.md

 ## Workshop Details

-**Reference the following Lab Guides by opening their Documentation Files:**
+**Reference the following Lab Guides by opening their Documentation Files.  ***Note if you are using Internet Explorer you will need to use the menu (upper left) rather than the lab docs listed below.
+We recommend Firfox, CHrome, or Safari***:**

 ## Lab 100: Introduction to GoldenGate Cloud Service